 Getting your water tested is the first step in determining which kind of water treatment system is best for you.
 Below are different ways to get your water tested—some free, others available for a small fee:

-- Island County Department of Health (Coupeville) 1:15 pick-up: Island County Bacterial Water Test
+Island County Department of Health (Coupeville) 1:15 pick-up; request the Island County Bacterial Water Test

 If you choose to install an industry-leading ECOsmarte® system, you’ll get the benefit of a free next-day-air water test kit.
 This kit is useful for analyzing over 130 contaminants.
 Once you provide a water sample, it’ll be tested to understand the exact composition of your water and from these results, you’ll receive a customized filtration system.
 Contact us today to learn more about how this water testing process works.